 Equipment & Resources

-Topics are thoroughly resourced and guided reading books are appropriate for our children and reading engagement and standards have improved as a result.
+Topics are thoroughly resourced and guided reading books are now more appropriate for our children and reading engagement and standards have improved as a result.
 Software and books ensure that we have better resources directly aimed at children’s needs.
-The Class Act film studio has provided another platform for children to record their work and gives purpose for presentation and writing – a key area for school improvement.

 Uniform & Kit

 Forest Gate Academy helped provide students with school sweatshirts, polo shirts, book bags, planners, PE kit and bags.
 All new Pupil Premium entrants are offered free uniform on enrolment.